Bylaws (February 2021)

 SECTION 2.
-Proposed amendments that are approved by the majority vote of the EC or by a majority vote at the fall Business Meeting will be submitted for final approval to the members of the Association.
+Proposed amendments that are approved by the majority vote of the EC will be submitted to the full membership for final approval.

 SECTION 3.
-Amendments supported by a majority of the full membership of ballots cast will be declared adopted.
+Amendments approved by a majority of votes cast by the full membership will be declared adopted.

 SECTION 4.
-Ballots for amendments to the by-laws will be sent to all members in good standing by the Secretary at least 30 days prior to the due date for their return.
-Returned ballots will be counted by a committee appointed by the President.
+Electronic ballots for amendments to the bylaws will be sent to all members in good standing by the Secretary at least 30 days prior to the due date for their return via email.
+Returned ballots will be certified by a committee appointed by the President.